cristiangarc/react-prep-pokemon-layout-challenge/README.md

 <img src="./src/assets/page.png" width="650" height="475">

-Try to create the image above in ReactJS using a Header, Aside, Main & Footer components.
+Try to approximate the layout above in ReactJS using a Header, Aside, Main & Footer components.
+Maybe CSS Grid?
 It does not need to be exact.
 Just as close an approximation as you can get.

 In the Aside component create a list using `.map` if you can.
 If not then hard code the list.